Hyperbaric chamber benefits

 HENRY'S LAW

-At constant temperature and saturation, the quantity of a given gas dissolved in a given liquid is proportional to the partial pressure of that gas in equilibrium with the liquid.
+At a constant temperature and at saturation, the amount of a given gas dissolved in a given liquid is proportional to the partial pressure of that gas in equilibrium with that liquid.

-Basically, the definition of Henry's law explains that pressure is required for a gas (oxygen) to dissolve efficiently in a liquid (blood).
-It also explains how oxygen moves from a higher density (lungs) to a lower density (tissues) to reach equilibrium.
+Basically, the definition of Henry's law Pressure is necessary for a gas (oxygen) to dissolve effectively in a liquid (blood).
+It also explains that oxygen moves from a higher concentration (lungs) to a lower concentration (tissues) to reach equilibrium.

 BOYLE'S LAW